bovinehero/hunt-showdown/README.md

     + On larger screens this is presented as 2 distinct rows, but the use of flex wrap ensures that on smaller screens this moves naturally into a column view without the need to refactor.
     + For the DLC items I elected for fixed narrower width so that the text and background image for the store item would remain consistent within screen sizes and to allow a bit more content on a row.
     + I wanted the game purchase boxes to be fairly large on the page to consume more real estate on a row in both the index and store pages.
 However the available image sizes limited the box sizes to around 400px (double the width) of the DLC components.
+    + User Stories Covered: 3, 6
     + Game Purchase: <br> ![Game Purchase Feature](docs/images/feature-game-purchase.png)
     + DLC Purchase: <br> ![DLC Purchase Feature](docs/images/feature-dlc-purchase.png)

 + gallery.html

   + Assorted image size gallery: a composed of of various media from a press pack download the official Hunt Showdown [site](https://www.huntshowdown.com/media) arranged into a column defined section.
+This gives players a feel for the games themes.
     + I implemented a column-gap in the section to provide horizontal spacing and set the image widths to be 100% of the column in order to make resizing easy for a single image source.
     + Smaller screens recieve a single column containing pictures as the default, screen resolutions increase the number of columns gradually increase to 4 via use of media queries, ensuring the gallery consumes more of the screen as it gets larger.
+    + User Stories Covered: 9
     + Gallery in narrow (portrait) view: <br> ![Gallery in portrait view](docs/images/feature-gallery-portrait.png)
     + Gallery in wide (landscape) view: <br> ![Gallery in landscape view](docs/images/feature-gallery-landscape.png)